 I ended up organizing the drinks by ABV, which was kind of a fun way to do it, starting with the lowest and ended on Christmas Eve with the booziest beer (Great Notion won that one with a 11.75% Imperial Stout!)
 After we had collected all the drinks, I reorganized them to give 12 beers to each friend.
 I used dot stickers with numbers 1-12 to put on the cans and bottles so everyone would know which day to start.
-So we had quite the beer collection going for a week or so.
+We had quite the beer collection going for a week or so.
 Ha!
-I also printed out a “holiday ale guide” reminiscent of Holiday Ale Festival program which was pretty much just a print out of the beer list above with beer descriptions, brewery, ABV etc. Then since COVID, we did porch pick up or drop off to our friends and awaited the starting day of Dec 12!
+I also printed out a “holiday ale guide” reminiscent of Holiday Ale Festival program which was pretty much just a print out of the beer list above with beer descriptions, brewery, ABV etc. Then, we did porch pick up or drop off to our friends and awaited the starting day of Dec 12!

 5. Get social with daily beer checkins

 On December 12, we did a kick off zoom call with our group of 6 households (some couples and some single friends) to open the first drink and chat.
 Then for the following days we used the Marco Polo app to chat, talk about the beer and just general silliness of life check ins.
-After almost a year of social distancing, it was a really fun thing to look forward to every day.
+After almost a year of COVID social distancing, it was a really fun thing to look forward to every day.
 And not just the drink, lol, we’re all doing that anyway right?! but the social aspect of seeing friends.

 And we all did our advent calendar part slightly differently.
-Some just put their beers in the fridge. one friend wrapped them in pretty paper and ribbons and wrote herself a daily festive challenge (give 3 compliments etc).
+Some just put their beers in the fridge. one friend wrapped them in pretty paper and ribbons and wrote herself a daily festive challenge (“give 3 compliments” etc).
 And I made a punch through box for the first half of the calendar.
 And with a kiddo around I knew the box wouldn’t last long, ha!
 So the second half I just used the dot stickers instead of over-achiever mode.

 Overall this beer advent calendar or holiday ale calendar was super fun and a nice way to end the year.
 Especially December, which is usually a much more social time.
 So I loved having an extra way to connect.
-And we’ll definitely be doing this again in the future.
+We’ll definitely be doing this again in the future.
 And what’s fun about this project is that you could really do it any time of year with seasonal drinks!
 It would also be fun to do a bracket style and rate the drinks against each other like a single elimination bracket.
 Ha!
 Maybe next year.